UKCloud/documentation/articles/other/other-ref-sla-definition.md

 &nbsp; | &nbsp;
 -------|-------
-&nbsp; | **UKCloud for Microsoft Azure IaaS
-**Service level agreement** | 99.90%  (a single VM deployed as a single instance deployed inside and availability zone)<br>99.95% (a single VM with two instances deployed inside an availability zone) **Availability calculation** | Availability is calculated based on the number of hours in the billing month (for example, 744 hours for months with 31 days), excluding any emergency maintenance.
+&nbsp; | **UKCloud for Microsoft Azure IaaS** **Service level agreement** | 99.90%  (a single VM deployed as a single instance deployed inside and availability zone)<br>99.95% (a single VM with two instances deployed inside an availability zone)
+**Availability calculation** | Availability is calculated based on the number of hours in the billing month (for example, 744 hours for months with 31 days), excluding any emergency maintenance.
 **Planned maintenance** | Included in calculations **Measurement of SLA** | Unavailability applies to existing VMs that become unresponsive due to a fault recognised at the IaaS layer or below, that is, the fault is within UKCloud-controlled components, such as the physical host availability, storage, power and internal networking such as physical firewalls and routers
-**Key exclusions** | The following are examples of what is not covered by the SLA:
-&nbsp; | - Faults within your control, such as client application issues<br>- Faults within external connectivity providers (for example DDoSprotected internet, PSN, Janet or HSCN) and components colocated at UKCloud
+**Key exclusions** | The following are examples of what is not covered by the SLA:<br>- Faults within your control, such as client application issues<br>- Faults within external connectivity providers (for example DDoSprotected internet, PSN, Janet or HSCN) and components colocated at UKCloud
-**Service Credit+** | 5% of monthly spend per 5% below service level target or part thereof for affected compute platform.<br>1% of monthly spend per 1% below service level target or part thereof for the UKCloud API and Portal.
+**Service Credit** | 5% of monthly spend per 5% below service level target or part thereof for affected compute platform.<br>1% of monthly spend per 1% below service level target or part thereof for the UKCloud API and Portal.

 ### UKCloud for OpenShift